 If you visit Hyderabad during the month of Ramzan, you will see people waiting in long lines in front of shops with big banners mentioning ‘Haleem’.
-Haleem is a mushy thick paste made of wheat, meat, lentils and spices, slow-cooked for nearly 8 hours.
+Haleem is a mushy thick paste made of wheat, meat, lentils, and spices, slow-cooked for nearly 8 hours.
 You will see men cooking Haleem in huge pots in the streets of Charminar during Ramzan, filling the streets with the appetizing aroma of the haleem.
-But these days, haleems are served all around the year, so try this out at any time you visit Hyderabad.
-There are plenty of special outlets exclusively for haleem in and out the Charminar market are like the Pista house, hotel Shadab and café 555.
+But these days, haleem is served all around the year, so try this out at any time you visit Hyderabad.
+There are plenty of special outlets exclusively for haleem in and out of the Charminar market are like the Pista house, hotel Shadab and café 555.

-Hyderabadi paya with its roots to the Mughals is a unique stew recipe made of lamb bone marrow.
-Known as lamb trotters in English, the lamb leg is boiled in mutton stock with spices like garam masala, turmeric powder, chilli powder and salt for a long time.
+Hyderabadi Paya with its roots in the Mughal era is a unique stew recipe made of lamb bone marrow.
+Known as lamb trotters in English, the lamb leg is boiled in mutton stock with spices like garam masala, turmeric powder, chilli powder, and salt for a long time.
 You can relish this hot stew during the chilly early mornings.
-Also, cherish this delicious stew with hot and soft idlies.
-Maqdoom ke Paya opposite to the Mangalhat police station and some other places in the old city like hotel Shadab are the must try locations to taste the Hyderabadi paya.
+Also, cherish this delicious stew with hot and soft idlis.
+Maqdoom ke Paya opposite the Mangalhat police station and some other places in the old city like hotel Shadab is the must-try locations to taste the Hyderabadi Paya.

-Grilled and filled with smoke flavour, these small chunks of meat marinated with all nice and spice flavours is a must try when you visit Hyderabad.
+Grilled and filled with smoke flavour, these small chunks of meat marinated with all nice and spice flavours are a must-try when you visit Hyderabad.
 This Indian version of the middle-eastern delicacy fills the streets with its scrumptious aroma.
 Try these kebabs with onion and green chutney at the rate of Rs.100- Rs.150.
 Once again, hotel Shadab in the old city is the best place to try this dish.